DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/fundamentals.md

 # React Scheduler - Fundamentals

-The [DevExtreme React Scheduler](https://devexpress.github.io/devextreme-reactive/react/scheduler) allow you to display a structure of appointments, events or tasks and provide a functionality to manage data.
+The [DevExtreme React Scheduler](https://devexpress.github.io/devextreme-reactive/react/scheduler) allow you to display a structure of appointments and provide a functionality to manage data.

 ## Overview